h15200/notes/system-design.md

 #### Sharding - Data partitioning over multiple databases

-- if scaling horizontally (adding machines) with servers, all you need is to copy the business logic. sometimes if you have a in-memory key-value storage like Redis for caching, you need to worry about hash strategies (use `consistent hashing` or `rendezvous hashing`). with dbs, there's an extra layer as it carries data
+- if scaling horizontally (adding machines) with state-less servers, all you need is to copy the business logic. sometimes if you have an in-memory key-value storage like Redis for caching, you need to worry about hash strategies (use `consistent hashing` or `rendezvous hashing`). with dbs, there's an extra layer as it carries data

 - it's not efficient for all dbs to have the same data.
 Better to break up a big db into many smaller parts.
 - this logic is usually written in a reverse-proxy (on behalf of the db) so that certain data goes to a particular shard